mdf5033/PhilliesDashboard2024/README.md

 - **Upcoming Games**: Displays the schedule for the Phillies' next games, including opponents, dates, and venues.
 - **Streaks and Trends**: Analyzes recent performance, including winning and losing streaks.

+## AWS Infrastructure Prerequisites

+	1. AWS Account:
+	•	Ensure you have an active AWS account.
+You can sign up at AWS.
+	2. AWS Services:
+	•	Amazon S3:
+	•	Used for storing game data or configuration files, if applicable.
+	•	Create an S3 bucket and configure appropriate read/write permissions.
+	•	Amazon RDS:
+	•	If the project uses a database for storing game records, player stats, or schedules, ensure you have an RDS instance set up (e.g., MySQL, PostgreSQL).
+	•	Configure database access by updating the connection parameters in your code.
+	•	AWS Lambda:
+	•	Used for running serverless functions to fetch and process data.
+	•	Ensure the necessary Lambda functions are deployed and configured with access to relevant AWS resources.
+	•	Amazon CloudWatch:
+	•	For logging and monitoring the functions and services used in the dashboard.
+	3. AWS CLI:
+	•	Install and configure the AWS CLI to manage and interact with your AWS services.
+Follow the instructions to install from AWS CLI Installation Guide.
+	•	Use the following command to configure your AWS CLI:

+aws configure

+	•	Enter your AWS Access Key, Secret Key, region, and output format.

+	4. IAM Roles and Permissions:
+	•	Ensure your AWS account or IAM user has the necessary permissions to interact with the required AWS services.
+	•	Create and assign IAM roles to grant Lambda functions or EC2 instances the required permissions.
+	5. Environment Variables:
+	•	Define environment variables for your AWS access keys, database connection strings, and other credentials in the appropriate .env file or in your deployment scripts.
+	•	Ensure sensitive information is managed securely and not hard-coded in the source files.

 ## Installation

 1. **Clone the Repository**: